-SWIFT-related security controls
+Society for Worldwide Interbank Financial Telecommunication (SWIFT)-related security controls

-As a user of the SWIFT messaging network, the Bank is required to meet security standards established by SWIFT, including the SWIFT Customer Security Controls Framework (CSCF) that was launched in 2017.
-The CSCF is a set of mandatory and advisory controls for users of the SWIFT messaging network and provides a baseline security standard across the network.
+As a user of the SWIFT messaging network, the Bank is required to meet security standards set out in SWIFT's Customer Security Controls Framework (CSCF).
+The CSCF is a set of mandatory and advisory controls for users of the network and provides a baseline security standard across the network.
 All customers are required to annually attest to their compliance with these controls.

-During the assessment period, the Bank commissioned an external firm to conduct an independent assessment of its compliance with the SWIFT controls.
-The assessment found the Bank to be fully compliant with the mandatory SWIFT controls.
-After the assessment period, in April, the Bank updated its SWIFT attestation to identify that it will not comply with a mandatory control related to software support for a period of two months, while awaiting the implementation of a large infrastructure refresh project.
+During the assessment period, the Bank commissioned an external firm to conduct an independent assessment of its compliance with the SWIFT controls.13 The assessment found the Bank to be fully compliant with the mandatory controls.